What is Phishing?

 In Terranova Security’s most recent Gone Phishing Tournament, a free annual phishing simulation training event, 1 in 10 end users were found to be susceptible to phishing attacks.

 Phishing is a varied and rapidly evolving cyber threat.
-With new versions popping up every month, the only true protection against this hack is through cyber security awareness training.
+With new versions popping up with the help of AI, the only true protection against this hack is through cyber security awareness training

 7 Common Types of Phishing Attacks